joanapazcardoso/cv/README.md

 - [Content Production exemple: E-Book](http://materiais.resultadosdigitais.com.br/17-servicos-de-inbound-marketing)

-### Account and Project Manager at 3YZ MARKETING DIGITAL – Digital Advertising Agency - A WPP Agency (March 2013 to May 2014).
+### Account and Project Manager at 3YZ MARKETING DIGITAL – Digital Advertising Agency - A WPP Agency (March 2013 to May 2014) Brazil
 I was responsible for the account management for Lojas Renner, the largest Brazilian retail fashion chain of clothing departments.
 I was managing all projects for their e-commerce, such as creative production for the website, and the launch of several campaigns.

 I managed all paid media strategy for channels as Facebook, Pinterest, Instagram, Paid Search, and Programmatic.
 I was also responsible for the whole email marketing (including marketing automation) strategy.